 1. Each PLMN needs to allocate the TMGIs based on the specific service-ids or ranges of service-ids.
 For example, MB-SMF of operator A allocates service-id=123456 and MB-SMF of operator B service-id=001234.
 This can happen in different ways:

-a) NEF/MBSF pass the afID defined in Nnef_TMGI_Allocate to MB-SMF using Nmbsmf_TMGI_Allocate and therefore allow MB-SMF to have a "policy" in TMGI allocation based on identification of AF
+a) NEF/MBSF will need to pass the afID defined in Nnef_TMGI_Allocate to MB-SMF using Nmbsmf_TMGI_Allocate (i.e. afID needs to be added in TS 29.532 [17]) and therefore allow MB-SMF to have a "policy" in TMGI allocation based on identification of AF.
+The afID is currently encoded in "string" format according to TS 29.522 [18], and it needs to provide enough information (e.g. indicating specific content) to NEF/MBSF in order to allocate the TMGI according to the required "policy".

 b) MB-SMF can delegate a TMGI range to NEF to allocate for that purpose and keep the afID so it can assign based on some policy